 We believe in the power of choice.
-The choice to make a better decision.
-We saw the need for coffee that is Certified Organic, Fairtrade while being specialty coffee.
+Choice to make a better decision.
+We felt the need for coffee that is not only Certified organic and Fairtrade but also award-winning specialty coffee.
 We wanted a coffee that we could connect to, and so we embarked on this journey that has become our story.
-Through Fairtrade, our story has been one of transparency.
-On our journey, we were able to connect the quality of coffee with the quality of life for our coffee farmers.
+On our journey we were able to connect the quality of coffee with the quality of life for our coffee farmers.

 When we officially became Fairtrade Certified, we were the second coffee business in Australia to do this at the time.
 This was in 2002.

 Fairtrade comes at a cost to us.
 So, why is Fairtrade so important to us?
 We believe the principles of Fairtrade are the way forward for businesses.

 1. Workers are paid a Fairtrade minimum price, which means farmers are less at the mercy of market fluctuations.

 2. Unannounced audits help to stamp out child labour.